Speaking of California and flipping California, hail I share with you this next headline.

 And I actually got to know him shortly after moving there.

-I uh it's a long story, but uh he Al D'Amato called him to ask him to show me an apartment in Trump Tower.
+It's a long story, but Al D'Amato called him to ask him to show me an apartment in Trump Tower.

-And uh you were there in years prior to that, and you've always thought him kind of a you know, he's a funny guy joke, didn't take him seriously.
+And you've always thought him kind of a, you know, he's a funny guy, Joe, didn't take him seriously.

 What changed?